Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Evaluation

 \subsection{Batch-Width Scaling Friction Mitigation}

-We investigate whether compilers can improve with block-level experiment for the same reasons as \Cref{subsec:depthscaling}.
+We investigate whether compilers can help address the batch-width scaling friction with block-level experiments for the same reasons as \Cref{subsec:depthscaling}.

 The batch-width friction is directly apparent from \Cref{plot:batchpar_ase_heatmaps_combined}.
-As we increase the width for a block, the efficiency scaling drops considerably faster from one batch size to the next larger batch size.
+As we increase the width of a block, the scaling efficiency drops considerably from one batch size to the next larger batch size.

-However, to account for hardware differences and to compare with the baseline dynamic computational graph \Cref{plot:batchpar_bsr_blocks_sz3} plots the BSR for three depth configurations.
-Increasing the depth tends to moderately improve BSR for TensoRT, arguably for the same reasons as outlined in \Cref{subsec:depthscaling}.
-TorchScript slightly mitigates the scaling friction for some configurations through intra-ops parallelization, which is expected.
-A BSR value higher than one implies that scaling efficiency decreases more gracefully relative to the uncompiled dynamic graph.
+To compare with the baseline dynamic computational graphs and account for hardware differences, we run experiments across three configurations and plot the BSR in \Cref{plot:batchpar_bsr_blocks}.
+Results show that increasing the depth tends to moderately improve BSR for TensorRT, likely for the same reasons outlined in \Cref{subsec:depthscaling}.
+TorchScript slightly mitigates the scaling friction for some configurations through intra-operator parallelization.
+A BSR value higher than one implies that scaling efficiency decreases more gracefully, while a BSR value lower than one indicates that compilation worsens the scaling efficiency degradation relative to the uncompiled dynamic graph.
 This is best seen with OpenVINO.
-For the convolutional blocks, it can considerably mitigate the efficiency decrease by exploiting the multiple cores.
+For the convolutional blocks, it can considerably mitigate the efficiency decrease, which is consistent with better use of the multiple CPU cores.

-\bboxed{ Compiler efficacy is significant for batch-width scaling friction, and the BSR metric accentuates whether compilers can maintain scaling efficiency as width increases.
-In particular, OpenVINO demonstrates superior mitigation for convolutional blocks through multi-core utilization. }
+\bboxed{ Methods for resource-constrained environments should tune model width and batch size according to hardware characteristics when optimizing throughput.
+Compiler efficacy is crucial for mitigating batch-width scaling friction. }